chethanv23/EVA-assignments/coding_drill/step1/README.md

 ## 1.Target:

--Get the set-up right
+- Get the set-up right

--Set Transforms
+- Set Transforms

--Set Data Loader
+- Set Data Loader

--Set Basic Working Code
+- Set Basic Working Code

--Set Basic Training  & Test Loop
+- Set Basic Training  & Test Loop

--Get the basic skeleton right.
+- Get the basic skeleton right.
 We will try and avoid changing this skeleton as much as possible.

 ## 2.Results:

-Parameters: 194k
+- Parameters: 194k

-Best Train Accuracy: 99.35
+- Best Train Accuracy: 99.35

-Best Test Accuracy: 99.02
+- Best Test Accuracy: 99.02

 ## 3.Analysis:

-The model is large, but working.
+- The model is large, but working.

-We see some over-fitting
+- We see some over-fitting